Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 Cost Of These Authentications: 2FA and MFA

-MFA may be more expensive than 2FA, as it may require additional hardware or software and ongoing maintenance costs.
+MFA may be more expensive than 2FA, requiring additional hardware or software and ongoing maintenance costs.
 Implementing Two-factor authentication (2FA) is typically less expensive as it can use existing technologies without requiring additional hardware or software.

-In MFA, the use of hardware or software, such as biometric scanners, security tokens, or smart cards, can increase the cost.
-Apart from that, MFA requires ongoing maintenance and support costs and the cost of updating the system when new authentication methods become available.
+In MFA, using hardware or software, such as biometric scanners, security tokens, or smart cards, can increase costs.
+Apart from that, MFA requires ongoing maintenance and support costs, as well as the cost of updating the system when new authentication methods become available.
 This makes MFA a costly technology to use.

 So these are the basic difference between the 2-factor authentication vs. multi-factor authentication debacle.